echalhadil/echalhadil/README.md

 I'm a passionate Full-Stack Developer based in **Morocco** 🇲🇦, specializing in building dynamic and scalable web applications.
 I love exploring new technologies and creating solutions that make a difference.

 - 🔭 Currently working on full-stack projects with modern frameworks
-- 🌱 Learning **Symfony** & **Nuxt.js** to expand my backend and frontend expertise
+- 🌱 Learning **n8n** & **Neo4j** to explore workflow automation and graph databases
-- 💡 Interested in clean code, best practices, and user-centric design
+- 💡 Interested in clean code, microservices architecture, and scalable solutions
 - 🎯 Goal: Contributing to open-source and building impactful applications
-- 💬 Ask me about **React, Vue, Laravel, PHP, Java**
+- 💬 Ask me about **React, Vue, Laravel, PHP, Java, Node.js, Microservices**

 ## 📫 Let's Connect